Hawza: Hawza 'Ilmiyya Khwaharan (Women's Hawza)

 There are also a number of women's hawza, mostly located in Iran.
 Already in the early 1800s, the Salehiyya madrasa in Qazvin ran a women's section where several female mujtahids were trained.
 In Qom, the earliest seminary for women was established by the grand ayatollah Mohammad Kazem Shariatmadari, who in 1973 added a women's section to his hawza Dar al-Tabligh, called Dar al-Zahra.
 Next, the Haghani school opened a women's wing in 1974/75, called Maktab-e Tawhid.

-Outside Qom, women's seminaries included Maktab-e Fatema of Fasa (opened in 1961), Maktab-e Zahra of Shiraz (opened in 1964), Maktab-e Fatimah of Isfahan (opened by Lady Amin in 1965), Zahra-i Athar of Tehran (opened in 1966), and Madrase-ye ‘Elmīyya Narges of Mashhad (opened in 1966).
+Outside Qom, women's seminaries included Maktab-e Fatema of Fasa (opened in 1961), Maktab-e Zahra of Shiraz (opened in 1964), Maktab-e Fatimah of Isfahan (opened by Lady Amin in 1965), Zahra-i Athar of Tehran (opened in 1966), and Madrase-ye 'Elmīyya Narges of Mashhad (opened in 1966).

 After the 1979 revolution in Iran, the state began to centralize the women's hawza system.
 The women's seminaries in Qom were centralized into one large school, the Jamiat al-Zahra.
 In Khorasan with its clerical center of Mashhad, the women's maktabs came under the aegis of the state-run Centre for Management of Women's Seminaries of Khorasan.
 In the rest of the country, women's seminaries were integrated into the Centre for Management of Women's Seminaries (Markaz-e Modiriat-e Ḥawzahā-ye ʿElmiyya Khwaharān).
 Since the mid-1990s the latter center has established more than 300 seminaries across Iran (before the revolution less than a dozen existed in the entire country).

+Hawza 'Ilmiyya in the West

+There are also a number of ḥawzah in the West particularly in the United Kingdom.
+One of longest established hawza in the UK is Al-Mahdi Institute (AMI).
+Founded in 1993 by Shaykh Arif Abdulhussain, who received ijāza of ijtihād from Ayatollah Hussain Amini and Ayatollah Professor Sayyid Mostafa Mohaghegh Damad, Al-Mahdi Institute began as an Islamic educational institute (hawza) with the objective of combining traditional seminarian scholarship with modern academic study approaches.

+The Hawza Programme is at the core of AMI's educational offerings.
+Modeled on the curriculums of the ḥawzah of Qom and Najaf, it offers training in classical Islamic sciences, employing a critical and academic approach.
+Courses are primarily taught in English with Arabic language instruction.
+The programme culminates in eligibility for a Master's degree in Islamic Studies from the University of Birmingham.
+Additionally, AMI's 'Transfer Student Scheme' enables students from other Islamic institutions to also join the programme and pursue the MA degree.